 AFG Grant: $291.6M for Firefighter Equipment, Training, and Wellness (FY 2025)

 FEMA's Grant Programs Directorate has posted the FY 2025 Assistance to Firefighters Grant (AFG) Program, making $291.6 million available to fire departments, non-affiliated EMS organizations, and State Fire Training Academies.
-AFG is FEMA's workhorse program for getting protective equipment, training, vehicles, and wellness programs in front of the country's emergency responders — and FY 2025 expects to fund roughly 1,800 awards with a ceiling as high as $9 million.
+AFG is FEMA's workhorse program for getting protective equipment, training, vehicles, and wellness programs in front of the country's emergency responders — and FY 2025 expects to fund roughly 1,800 awards with award maximums tiered by jurisdiction population (see Cost Share section for the table).

 AFG is the equipment-and-training companion to FEMA's SAFER Grant, which funds firefighter personnel.
 Most departments apply to both: SAFER for people, AFG for the gear and training those people need.